kai-lim/LondonGeneticsNetwork/index.md

   <img src="{{ "/" | relative_url }}assets/LGN_logo_rescaled.jpg" width="380" />
 </p>

-The London Genetics Network is a new network founded by Professor Angelica Ronald (Birkbeck, GEL lab co-director) and Dr Karoline Kuchenbaecker (UCL).
-The Network is funded by the Genetics Society and is designed for researchers working in human genetic research in London and the surrounding areas.
+The London Genetics Network is funded by the Genetics Society and is designed for researchers working in human genetic research in London and the surrounding areas.
 The Network’s aims are:

 * to increase London-based collaboration between researchers interested in human genetics
 * to leverage London’s expertise by fostering knowledge exchange